 Another variant of the triangle method uses the difference between the day and night TR versus the VI.
 Chen et al. (2002) were the first to propose the Diurnal Surface Temperature Variation (DSTV) approach.
 DSTV is based on the observed relationship between the difference between the day and night time temperatures and the soil moisture and thermal inertia (Engman and Gurney, 1991; Van de Griend et al., 1985) .
 The technique first implements a simple linear mixture model to determine the fractional contribution of vegetation, dry soil surfaces and wet soil surfaces to the observed values of NDVI and TR.
-The vegetation and moisture coefficient (VMC), which is the same as ETf in the crop coefficient methods, was then expressed at each pixel as the sum of the VMC for each of the three surface types weighted by the fraction contribution at the given pixel.
+The vegetation and moisture coefficient (VMC), which is the same as ETf in the crop coefficient methods (section 3.2.2.1), was then expressed at each pixel as the sum of the VMC for each of the three surface types weighted by the fraction contribution at the given pixel.
 They implemented the algorithm with AVHRR data for a site in South Florida, USA, and showed percentage errors in the prediction of ET compared to lysimeter measurements between 2.8% to 23.9% with RMSD’s varying from 3.08 to 5.74 mm day-1.
 An important advantage of the Chen et al. (2002) method was its requirement for only a small number of ground parameters.
 However, main limitations included the constraint to assume only three land cover types in the mixture modelling and the need for two satellite derived TR values to calculate the DSTV.
 Similar to Jiang and Islam (2001), this required assuming that ET was the same for all dense vegetation.
 Also, the fact that the method required identification of areas of the three distinct land use/cover types that are required to be homogeneous and of sufficiently large spatial extend for the VMC to be estimated can be attributed as a limitation for its implementation.

 Wang et al. (2006) proposed a modification to the method of Jiang and Islam (2003) using the day–night TR difference and NDVI (ΔTR–NDVI), in place of the daytime TR.
-Wang et al. (2006) determined spatial variations of the ΔTR/NDVI space using data from MODIS global 1km daily products collected by the Aqua and Terra satellites which were used to estimate EF (parameterized as a function of air temperature and the Priestley-Taylor parameter αPT), that was then compared to observations taken during 16 days in 2004, again at the SGP site, USA.
+Wang et al. (2006) determined spatial variations of the ΔTR/NDVI space using data from MODIS global 1km daily products collected by the Aqua and Terra satellites which were used to estimate Ʌ (parameterized as a function of air temperature and the Priestley-Taylor parameter αPT), that was then compared to observations taken during 16 days in 2004, again at the SGP site, USA.
 The accuracy of the retrieved Λ was significantly better than that derived from the ΔTs/NDVI measure, whilst statistical comparisons showed that the ΔTs–NDVI Λ retrievals showed marked improvement compared to those retrieved from the daytime temperature alone.
 The mean relative accuracy in the estimation of Λ using the new method with Aqua day/night images was reported to produce a RMSD of 0.106, a bias of -0.002 and an R2 of 0.61, which was deemed satisfactory, especially after taking into account the simplicity of the approach and the requirement for only a small number of input parameters for its implementation.
 However, a possible constraint for the practical implementation of the method, also reported in Wang et al. (2006), included the method requirement for spatially derived temperatures available for both day and nighttime conditions.

 3.2.4.5 Coupling TR-VI scatterplots with SVAT models